-- 5.1 Governors are collectively responsible for observing the duties set out in the Financial Memorandum which the College has entered into with the SFA and the Funding Agreement which the College has entered into with the EFA as a condition of receiving public funds.
-A summary of some of the more important requirements of the Financial Memorandum and of the Funding Agreement with the EFA is set out in Appendix 5. - Although the SFA is the main provider of funds to the College, governors should note that they are also responsible for the proper use of income derived from other sources, such as the Higher Education Funding Council for England (HEFCE) and the European Union (EU) and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit.
-Where funding is received directly from HEFCE the College will have a memorandum of assurance and accountability with HEFCE which sets out the basis on which such funding is provided.
-Where HEFCE funding is received indirectly via a collaboration with a HEFCE funded institution such funding will be subject to obligations contained in the memorandum of cooperation between the College and that institution. - As accounting officer for the Agency, its Chief Executive is directly responsible and accountable to Parliament for ensuring that the uses to which the SFA puts its funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
-The CEO, as accounting officer for the College, is also directly responsible and accountable to Parliament, through the Committee of Public Accounts, for the effective stewardship by the College of public funds.
-The CEO may be required to appear before the Committee of Public Accounts, alongside the Chief Executive of Skills Funding, to give an account of the use made by the College of such funds.
-The Board of Governors is accountable to Parliament for ensuring the financial health of the College, and to the Courts for ensuring that the College is conducted in accordance with the Education Acts and the general law.
+- 5.1.
+Governors are collectively responsible for observing the duties set out in the Financial Memorandum which the Institution has entered into with the ESFA and the Funding Agreement which the Institution has entered into with the ESFA as a condition of receiving public funds. - 5.2.
+Although the ESFA is the main provider of funds to the Institution, governors should note that they are also responsible for the proper use of income derived from other sources, and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit. - 5.3.
+As accounting officer for the Agency, its Chief Executive is directly responsible and accountable to Parliament for ensuring that the uses to which the ESFA puts its funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
+The CEO, as accounting officer for the Institution, is also directly responsible and accountable to Parliament, through the Committee of Public Accounts, for the effective stewardship by the Institution of public funds.
+The CEO may be required to appear before the Committee of Public Accounts, alongside the Chief Executive of Skills Funding, to give an account of the use made by the Institution of such funds.
+The Board of Governors is accountable to Parliament for ensuring the financial health of the Institution, and to the Courts for ensuring that the Institution is conducted in accordance with the Education Acts and the general law.